evg-zhabotinsky/yieldhook/README.md

-Note, however, that Lua only allows a C hook to yield without continuation (i.e. in non-resumable manner) or any values, and only if it's the last thing it does.
+Note, however, that Lua only allows a C hook to yield without continuation (i.e. in non-resumable manner) or any values, and only if it's the last thing it does *and the event was either line or count*.
 This library only exposes this feature to Lua code by means of a C hook function that calls the provided Lua one and then yields if that returned a truth.
-If the underlying contract is broken, an error will be thrown and the hooked coroutine terminated.
-Specifically, yielding normally from the hook will do that.
+Therefore, `coroutine.resume` returns just `true` when the hook yields, and attempting to yield when event is call or return will raise an error.

 This repository includes a simple test program that demonstrates preemptive multitasking in pure Lua plus this small library.
 It runs in a single OS